kealanocallaghan2000/AppliedProject/README.md

 * Classes added with boiler plate code
 * Hello world window working
 * Simple sine wav playing on build with raw oscillator

+#### 03/11/2021
+* Started basic scaffolding for the Synth class
+* set up for loops for updating when changes are made
+* Set up SynthVoice and SynthSounc classes / header files
+* Added just one voice to the synth